canonical/mongodb-operator/documentation/tutorial.md

 ## Passwords:
 ### Retrieving the admin password:
-As previously mentioned, the admin password can be retrieved by running the `get-admin-password` action on the Charmed MongoDB application:
+As previously mentioned, the admin password can be retrieved by running the `get-password` action on the Charmed MongoDB application:
 ```
-juju run-action mongodb/leader get-admin-password --wait
+juju run-action mongodb/leader get-password --wait
 ```
 Running the command should output:
 ```